Nicole Wittenberg: Work

-Nicole Wittenberg is committed to making “lifelike” paintings and drawings that evoke an immersive feeling of a singular moment.
-Impassioned and awkward bodies caught mid-sex are lovingly and lusciously rendered in her paintings based on amateur porn videos.
-Eager spring trees in Maine glow with neon-chartreuse leaves and so much personality they feel like portraits.
-She captures afternoon sunlight reflecting off undulating waves in the Aegean Sea or the Savannah Sound through evocative marks in dry pastel.
-The chalky pigments contain a unique chromatic intensity that is difficult to capture in other media—colors seem to emanate their hues from some internal energy source.
-“They’re about sensation—the feeling of people, places, and things.
-I wanted to record them really quickly and in high chroma,” explains Wittenberg.
+Wittenberg's work includes paintings, drawings, and pastels depicting figures, landscapes, and scenes drawn from observation and visual source material.
+Her landscape works have depicted locations such as Maine, the Aegean Sea, and the Savannah Sound.
+Her use of pastel has been described as emphasizing chromatic intensity and luminosity.
+Wittenberg has said that the works are "about sensation—the feeling of people, places, and things" and that she wanted to record them quickly and in high chroma.

 This emotive quality of the drawings carries into her oil paintings, but they require a different approach.
 Because oil paints are relatively transparent compared to pastels, Wittenberg experimented with adding various opaque grounds to the paintings until she achieved the desired luminosity.
 The technique produces canvases that glow as though they are charged with the scene’s light.

 Though Wittenberg has recently focused on landscapes and portraits in nature, her practice has always aligned with a sensual familiarity with life.
 While in school at San Francisco Art Institute, she began making drawings from slow-motion videos, life models, and photographs.
 In 2014, that interest in photographic and pop-culture references extended to pornography, and inspired Wittenberg to begin painting from amateur porn.